Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 repeats.head()

 Some rows appear more than 100 times.
-Most likely, these are the rows with the highest sampling rates, which correspond to people from undersampled groups.
+Most likely, these are the rows for people from undersampled groups, who have the highest sampling weights.

 To see how many rows don’t appear at all, we can use set subtraction to count the values of SEQNO that appear in the original dataset but not the sample.